 School social workers differ from school psychologists and counselors in their approach, focusing on family and social factors that detrimentally impact a student’s academic experience and outcomes.
 School social workers provide mental health services in school and work with students and their families to ensure those students’ needs are met.
-The U.S. Bureau of Labor Statistics (BLS) estimates that employment of child, family, and school social workers will grow by 15 percent from 2012 through 2022, which is faster than average for all occupations.
+The U.S. Bureau of Labor Statistics (BLS) estimates that employment of child, family, and school social workers will grow by 6 percent from 2014 through 2024, about as fast as the average for all occupations.
 Rising student enrollments will drive the need for additional school social workers.
 The education sector offers some of the highest-paying jobs for social workers who specialize in child and family services.
-The BLS reports that the mean annual salary for social workers employed in elementary and secondary schools in May 2013 was $60,480.
-In comparison, the mean annual salary for individual and family services social work jobs was $39,040.
-The top paying states for this occupation include New Jersey, Connecticut, Rhode Island, Minnesota, and Illinois, with mean salaries ranging between $55,470 to $62,380.
+The BLS reports that the mean annual salary for social workers employed in elementary and secondary schools in May 2015 was $60,750.
+In comparison, the mean annual salary for individual and family services social work jobs was $46,610.
+The top paying states for this occupation include New Jersey, Connecticut, Rhode Island, District of Columbia, and Illinois, with mean salaries ranging between $57,600 to $65,380.

 Become a School Social Worker